 So answering the question properly really requires a ‘redefinition’ of what SEO really means.
 The future of SEO – the way in which it has operated in the past – is gone.
 But can’t we say the same about most things?

-Here is Why SEO Is Not Dead (and is merely “changing states”)
+Here is Why SEO Is Not Dead (and will continue to “change states”)

-So, the million dollar question for the business owner is, what should you expect in 2014 and beyond?
+So, the million dollar question for the business owner is, what should you expect for the future of SEO?